 The real issue with these provisions for many firms is that they not only apply to attaining consent moving forward, they retroactively apply to all of the data you have collected prior to May 25th.
 This means you will be required to review the current way you receive consent to process data to ensure they are valid under the new regulations and, if they are not, you must immediately cease processing of the data in question and systematically re-solicit consent from the original data subjects before proceeding.

 Find out more on the nuances of the updated consent acquisition standards here: Consent

-There is enough info regarding the scope and impact of the GDPR to fill a set of encyclopedias so we’re going to break our compliance guide into two parts so make sure to stay tuned for part 2.
+There is enough info regarding the scope and impact of the GDPR to fill a set of encyclopedias so we broke down our compliance guide into three parts.
+Be sure to read on to part 2 and part 3:

 - Achieving GDPR Compliance Part 2 | Individual Privacy Rights

 - Achieving GDPR Compliance Part 3 | Contracts and Data Transfers

 And if you still want more, check out these articles we’ve written about the impending impact of the GDPR: